ContextMapper/contextmapper.github.io/_docs/generators/generic-freemarker-generator.md

   +- domainObjects                 List of SimpleDomainObject objects (Sculptor)
 ```

-We do not document the structures below Aggregates (Sculptor) at this point.
-To use them, please consult the
+We do not document the structures below Aggregates (Sculptor) here.
+Please consult the
 [JavaDoc](https://www.javadoc.io/doc/org.contextmapper/context-mapper-dsl/latest/org/contextmapper/dsl/contextMappingDSL/Aggregate.html) documentation of the Aggregate.

-**Note**: The _domainObjects_ list contains all domain objects such as Entities, Value Objects, etc. In total Sculptor defines the following type hierarchy:
+**Note**: The _domainObjects_ list contains all domain objects such as Entities, Value Objects, etc. Sculptor defines the following overall type hierarchy:

  * SimpleDomainObject
    * BasicType